idvorkin/idvorkin.github.io/_posts/2016-11-16-understandingtechcompensation.markdown

 Suddenly your 100% of salary signing bonus of 100$ doesn't seem nearly as awesome.

 ----------------------------------------------------
-* Cash bonus and equity often vary based on performance.
+**NOTE**: Cash bonus and equity often vary based on performance.
 This article assumes you always perform to the same target performance.
 However when you are negotiating your signing bonus, you need to take your variable performance into account.